Shapes of various colours patterned together

 Program Overview :

-The foundation of the AUA approach is providing a supportive care environment for the person with dementia; getting to know them and tailoring care to their habits and preferences.
-By regularly investigating possible causes for their negative personal expressions or behaviours, carers can try to resolve any unmet needs they may have.
-Such person-centred care is usually the most successful way to decrease or stop negative personal expressions or behaviours.
+The foundation of the AUA approach is providing a supportive care environment for the person with dementia, getting to know them and tailoring care to their habits and preferences.
+By understanding possible causes for responsive behaviours, those providing care can try to resolve any unmet needs.
+Such person-centred care is usually the most successful way to decrease responsive behaviours.
+We recently launched the Sparking Change in the Appropriate Use of Antipsychotics (AUA) Awards Program to support long-term care homes across Canada to use person-centred approaches and reduce the potentially inappropriate use of antipsychotics for people living with dementia.

-Circular diagram representing the Appropriate Use of Antipsychotics (AUA) Approach in the middle, surronded by the five bubbles describing the approach: Conduct medication reviews, Practice person-centred approaches to care, Partner with staff, patients and families, Apply deprescribing guidelines, Collect and monitor data.
+Circular diagram representing the Appropriate Use of Antipsychotics (AUA) Approach in the middle, surronded by the five bubbles describing the approach: Conduct medication reviews, Practice person-centred approaches to care, Partner with staff, patients and families, Apply deprescribing guidelines, Collect and monitor data

-Everyone involved in dementia care can learn about more effective ways to address negative personal expressions and behaviours from these tailored resources other than prescribing antipsychotic medications:
+Everyone involved in dementia care can learn about more effective ways to address responsive behaviours from these tailored resources other than prescribing antipsychotic medications.
+With support from expert advisors, we have created these simple tools designed to help long-term care staff and essential care partners provide the best support for people living with dementia.

 1 Public Health Agency of Canada.
 (2019).
 A Dementia Strategy for Canada: Together We Aspire.
 Retrieved from: https://www.canada.ca/content/dam/phac-aspc/images/services/publications/diseases-conditions/dementia-strategy/National%20Dementia%20Strategy_ENG.pdf